Early orthodontic treatment for children

 - Crowded front teeth around age seven or eight

-If your child is between the ages of seven and eight and shows signs of needing orthodontic care, or if you have been directed by your family dentist to visit the orthodontist, please contact our Beaverton, Portland, or Scappoose, OR orthodontic practice and schedule an appointment with Dr. Doleac.
-Our team will provide your child with an initial exam, and discuss with you the best steps to take toward caring for your child's smile.
+If your child is between the ages of seven and eight and shows signs of needing orthodontic care, or if you have been directed by your family dentist to visit the orthodontist, please contact our Beaverton or Portland, OR orthodontic practice and schedule an appointment with Dr. Doleac.
+Our team will provide your child with an initial exam, and discuss with you the best steps to take toward caring for your child’s smile.